TeddyHattenbach/Social-Activism-Platform/README.md

 # Social Activism Platform - Rebutify

 Rebutify is a website for activists to collaboratively optimize responses to anti-[social movement] arguments.
 Rebutify’s first versions focus on smaller communities such as veganism and plans expansion into other movements.
-I contributed to the backend development with Python and Django and collaborated with two other developers.
+I am contributing to the backend development with Python and Django and collaborating with two other developers.

 ## Website:
 https://www.rebutify.org/